Vendor Terms and Conditions of Use

 d) Other Workflows

-In connection with the registration of a Vendor, a Vendor needs to choose a vendor plan that shall apply to the Vendor; such vendor plan outlines the key terms that shall apply to the contractual relationship between the Vendor and the Provide on the basis of these VTC (the “Vendor Plan”).
-The different types of potential fees that may be associated with any such Vendor Plan are:
+Unless agreed otherwise between the vendor and the Provider in writing in connection with the registration of a Vendor, a Vendor needs to choose a vendor plan that shall apply to the Vendor; such vendor plan outlines the key terms that shall apply to the contractual relationship between the Vendor and the Provide on the basis of these VTC (the “Vendor Plan”).
+The different types of potential fees that may be associated with any such Vendor Plan (they will be mentioned therein) are:

 Commission: this is a fee that is calculated as the total net amount included in an Order Request of a User multiplied by the commission in percent assigned to the Vendor after the registration on the Website.
 The commission assigned to a Vendor is documented in percent in the account of the Vendor on the Website.
 It is the obligation of the Vendor to validate commission prior to listing any product on the Website.
 Listing a product or amending any listing of a product by the Vendor is deemed as an acceptance of the commission to be applied to all products of the Vendor that is displayed in the Vendor’s account at a given point in time.
 The Provider has the option to change the commission to be paid by a Vendor, provided that the Provider informs the Vendor with two weeks’ notice.
 The commission amount is to be paid by the Vendor to the Provider for connecting to a User that is interested in buying a product of the Vendor and is not dependent on the successful conclusion and/or performance of any sales contract between the Vendor and the respective User.
 The commission amount for a certain Order Request is required to be paid if the Vendor has not rejected such an Order Request within five working days on the Website.
 The Vendor may not reject such Order Request on the Website in case the Vendor plans to make an offer to sell the product to the User outside the Website; such a behavior is causing customer frustration as a User would receive an information from the Website that the Order Request is rejected by the Vendor.
 In addition, such an inconstant behavior shall be deemed as a violation of the Vendor Contract by the Vendor.
 The Provider will send an invoice to the Vendor for the commission amount that is required to be paid within 30 calendar days to the Provider for a certain Order Request.
 For the avoidance of doubt, the commission amount to be paid to the Provider for a specific Order Request is independent from the terms and conditions potentially agreed between the Vendor and a User.
 In case a User decided not to buy the respective product from the Vendor, the Vendor may inform the Provider accordingly.
 The Provider will then decide at its sole discretion if it waives its claim for the respective commission amount against the Vendor.
 The Provider is – for the avoidance of doubt – not required to waive or refund and commission amount in such a scenario, in particular because it is outside the Provider’s control if a contract is concluded between a User and a Vendor and if any concluded is accurately performed between these parties.